om-varshney/Sentient.ai/readme.md

 ## Application Design
 I would like to have a partially dynamic dashboard.
 For example, the information about current tweet should keep updating in real time.
 Further I would like to have interactive Charts for the user.

+## To-Do
+1. Ping Server to check if entered handle exists.